 If you and your swimmer did not begin researching programs as a sophomore, it is not too late to do so as a junior but you need to get busy.

 You can figure out where your swimmer fits in a particular program by looking at the times required to score in conference meets then looking at which schools are in that conference.
 This is where your swimmer’s feelings about being a big fish in a small pond and vice versa come into play.
 If your swimmer can already score in the A final at conference champs but she wants to train with swimmers who are faster to push her, she should look at a faster conference.
 Conversely, if she wants to be on the podium at conference champs, she should not be looking at conferences where she would place 49th with her current times.

 During junior year, you should take as many college tours as fit into your schedule and budget to give your swimmer an idea of options.
 When you visit schools, be sure to check out the pool and see if you can meet with a coach.
 Coaches in all divisions are allowed to talk to swimmers visiting colleges by junior year.

-Coaches may not be able to call swimmers, depending on the division, but all can return emails by junior year.
+Coaches can call and return emails in all divisions by junior year.
 Your swimmer should be emailing back and forth with coaches at programs that interest him.

 Official recruiting visits can take place during junior year and come coaches will offer them, while others will wait until senior year.